ajeeth/docker_urbackup/README.md

 `/<path>/urbackup/BACKUP` is location where that file and image backups are stored.
 This partition should be sized as per your backup requirements.

 ---
-### Running arbitary urbackupsrv commands
+### Running urbackupsrv commands

-Arbitary urbackupsrv commands can be run by passing the command argument to the variable `RUNCMD`.
+Urbackupsrv urbackupsrv commands can be run by passing the command argument to the variable `RUNCMD`.

 Following example passes `remove-unknown` to urbackupsrv.
 After execution, docker container exits and is removed.